input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 between A and B, and B and A were being established concurrently.
 In this case both endpoints must close the TCP connection.

+A `ConnectionRequestHostMismatch` response occurs when the host which B observes does not match the host which A claims in its address.
+In this case B will send to A the host which A claimed, the numeric host which B observed, and the reverse DNS resolved host which B observed, each length-prefixed, and then will close the socket.
+A must also close the socket.

 ## Establishing Heavyweight Connections (Receiving)

 Assume, as before, that a heavyweight connection is to be established between endpoints labelled A and B, with endpoint A initiating the connection.
 We now consider this from the point of view of endpoint B.

 Both endpoints have endpoint address of the form `HOST:PORT:LOCAL_ID`.
 To be concrete, assume that B has only one endpoint, with `LOCAL_ID` of 0.

 The transport instance for B has a listening socket open on the host and port corresponding to the endpoint IDs.
 It accepts a new TCP connection from some